jina-ai/docs/chapters/primitive_data_type/primitive_data_type.rst

    :description: A guide on Jina Primitive Data Types
    :keywords: Jina, primitive data types

-.. note:: This guide expect you have a basic understanding of Jina, if you haven't, please check out `Jina 101 <https://docs.jina.ai/chapters/101/index.html>`_ first.
+.. note:: This guide assumes you have a basic understanding of Jina, if you haven't, please check out `Jina 101 <https://docs.jina.ai/chapters/101/index.html>`_ first.

 A primitive data type is a data type for which the programming language provides built-in support.
 For example, when writing a Numpy or Tensorflow program, users perform matrix manipulation on multi-dimensional